Vegetarian food

 Location

 Paneer is a popular ingredient in vegetarian dishes of India.
-Tofu is commonly used in Southeast Asian and East Asian countries.
-Tempeh is basically a creation of Indonesia.
+It is often featured in recipes such as palak paneer and paneer tikka.
+Tofu is commonly used in Southeast Asian and East Asian countries, where it is a key component in dishes like miso soup and stir-fries.
+Tempeh is essentially a creation of Indonesia, where it is traditionally used in dishes like tempeh goreng and tempeh bacem.

-Note that tofu and tempeh are vegan-friendly whereas paneer is not suitable for vegans.
+Note that tofu and tempeh are vegan-friendly whereas paneer is not suitable for vegans due to its dairy content.

 Taste

 Paneer has a very mild taste of its own, with dominance of a milk like flavor.
-Tofu has almost no taste, but when mixed with ingredients and spices, it takes the flavors well.
-Tempeh has a slightly sweet, earthy taste.
+Its subtle flavor makes it ideal for absorbing the spices and seasonings used in Indian cuisine.
+Tofu has almost no taste, but when mixed with ingredients and spices, it takes the flavors well, allowing it to be used in both savory and sweet dishes.
+Tempeh has a slightly sweet, earthy taste, which becomes more pronounced with fermentation, adding depth to the dishes it is used in.

 What Is The Difference Between Tofu, Paneer And Tempeh - Taste